callMeKmo/genxcode/deveolpersLog.md

         content: set all data models (schemas) and relations and routes and changes on frontEnd files and setup middlewares

         notes: todo (next-setup) => setup controllers and finish authentcation and authorization

+date 11/30/2021

+    report by: Mostafa shrief (update 1.1.0)

+        content: sync all controllers with routes and add library for webApp